Magnolia Park Town Center: History

 The Magnolia Park Town Center was originally built as the Greenville Mall, in planning as early as 1974 when Montgomery Ward was secured as its first anchor.
 In 1976, J. B. White was secured as a second anchor, along with the mall as a whole being announced with a planned 78 stores.
 Ground was broken on August 10, 1976, in a ceremony attended by Neal Ellis, president of mall developer First Hartford Realty, Edward Hale, president of J. B. White, James Wickert, southeastern real estate director for Montgomery Ward, and senator Richard Riley.
 At this time, it was announced the mall would be a total of 700,000 sq ft, and cost $15 million to build, with an estimated opening date of August 3, 1978.
 Plans for a third anchor store and a 3–4 screen movie theater were also announced at this time, as well as many of the interior tenants.
 The mall opened as planned on August 3, 1978, with anchors J. B. White and Montgomery Ward, as well as 37 interior tenants, and a two screen Plitt Theatres, drawing an estimated crowd of 25,000.

 In March 1994, J. B. White announced a major renovation, adding 40,000–50,000 sq ft in anticipation of a larger mall renovation, said to include a new anchor, Parisian.
 At this time, the mall, now owned by Intershop Real Estate Services, was more than 50% vacant, with only 25 open stores.
 Parisian, along with the construction of a new, two-story Montgomery Wards, were officially announced in May 1994, expected to open in May and March 1995, respectively.
-An expansion to the mall itself was announced in June 1994, to include a food court, a new theater (replacing the two-screen Cineplex Odeon theater which had closed in November 1991), and an additional wing, connecting to a unnamed fourth anchor.
+An expansion to the mall itself was announced in June 1994, to include a food court, a new theater (replacing the two-screen Cineplex Odeon theater which had closed in November 1991), and an additional wing, connecting to an unnamed fourth anchor.
 The expansion, planned to open in Spring 1995, would expand the mall to over 700,000 sq ft and include more upscale shops, fountains, interior landscaping, etched-glass skylights, and terracotta and green tile flooring to create "the look and beauty of Southern gardens".